Simon & Garfunkel: 1965–1966: Mainstream breakthrough and success

-Meanwhile, director Mike Nichols, then filming The Graduate, had become fascinated with Simon & Garfunkel's records, listening to them extensively before and after filming.
+Meanwhile, director Mike Nichols, at that time filming The Graduate, had become fascinated with Simon & Garfunkel's records, listening to them extensively before and after filming.
 He met Davis to ask for permission to license Simon & Garfunkel music for his film.
-Davis viewed it as a perfect fit and envisioned a bestselling soundtrack album.
+Davis viewed it as a perfect fit and envisioned a best-selling soundtrack album.
 Simon was not as receptive and was cautious of "selling out".
-However, after meeting Nichols and being impressed by his wit and the script, he agreed to write new songs for the film.
+After meeting Nichols and being impressed by his wit and the script, he agreed to write new songs for the film.
 Leonard Hirshan, a powerful agent at William Morris, negotiated a deal that paid Simon $25,000 to submit three songs to Nichols and producer Lawrence Turman.
 When Nichols was not impressed by Simon's songs "Punky's Dilemma" and "Overs", Simon and Garfunkel offered another, incomplete song, which became "Mrs. Robinson"; Nichols loved it.

 1967–1968: Studio time and low profile

 Simon & Garfunkel's fourth studio album, Bookends, was recorded in fits and starts from late 1966 to early 1968.
 Although the album had long been planned, work did not begin in earnest until late 1967.
 The duo were signed under an older contract that specified the label pay for sessions, and Simon & Garfunkel took advantage of this, hiring viola and brass players and percussionists.
-The record's brevity reflects its concise and perfectionist production; the team spent over 50 hours recording "Punky's Dilemma", for example, and rerecorded vocal parts, sometimes note by note, until they were satisfied.
+The record's brevity reflects its concise and perfectionist production; the team spent more than 50 hours recording "Punky's Dilemma", for example, and rerecorded vocal parts, sometimes note by note, until they were satisfied.
 Garfunkel's songs and voice took a lead role on some of the songs, and the harmonies for which the duo was known gradually disappeared.
 For Simon, Bookends represented the end of the collaboration and became an early indicator of his intentions to go solo.